 There is no uniform definition of working age.
-For the purposes of the SCT scheme, working age or fit-for-work individuals are defined as being 19-64 years of age.
+Prior to 2017, the SCT had a demographic test that consisted of an economic 'fit-for-work' criteria.
+For the purposes of the SCT scheme, working age or fit-for-work individuals were defined as being 19-64 years of age.
 In the Living Conditions Monitoring Survey (LCMS), socio-economic status is assigned to everyone 12 years of age or over.
 In the estimates derived from the Labour Force Survey (LFS), employment status is defined for individuals 15 years of age and above.
 The statutory minimum age for light work defined in the Employment of Young Persons and Children Act is 13 years, and the minimum contractual age is 16 years.